 The fabrics used by our suppliers and manufacturers are made of raw materials including petroleum-based products and cotton.
 Significant price fluctuations, including due to inflation, or shortages in petroleum or other raw materials can materially adversely affect our cost of goods sold.
-In addition, certain of our manufacturers are subject to government regulations related to wage rates, and therefore the labor costs to produce our products must be transported by third parties over large geographical distances and an increase in the price of oil can significantly increase costs.
+In addition, certain of our manufacturers are subject to government regulations related to wage rates, and therefore the labor costs to produce our products may fluctuate.
+The cost of transporting our products for distribution and sale is also subject to fluctuation due in large part to the price of oil.
+Because most of our products are manufactured abroad, our products must be transported by third parties over large geographical distances and an increase in the price of oil can significantly increase costs.
 Manufacturing delays, such as those caused by COVID-19 related temporary closures and other restrictions placed on factories in key sourcing countries, or unexpected transportation delays, such as those caused by COVID-19 related global logistics challenges, have caused and may continue to cause us to rely more heavily on airfreight to achieve timely delivery to our customers.
 In addition, shipping costs have risen significantly throughout the world in 2021.
 These factors have and may continue to significantly increase our freight costs.
 Any of these fluctuations may increase our cost of products and have an adverse effect on our profit margins, results of operations and financial condition.